 It means to intentionally focus on the nature of Christ, rejoicing in Him, feeding in His majesty, and meditating on the precious promises which enable us to be partakers of His divine nature.
 (2Pe 1:4) As we behold Him He transforms us into His image, from one stage of holiness to another.
 (2Co 3:18) Every bit of Christ we can find, every step we take towards Him, is a treasure.

-This is a journey no one else can take for us; we are each accountable to God for our walk with Him; we must ponder the path and pursue Him for ourselves.
+This is a journey no one else can take for us, a race we must run for ourselves; we are each accountable to God for our walk with Him; we must ponder the path and pursue Him for ourselves.
 Yet we must not isolate ourselves from community in our striving after Christ, for He is in our brothers and sisters, and can even reveal Himself through those outside the faith.
 He is above all, through all, and in us all.
 (Ep 4:6)

 It might be frustrating if we focus too much on ourselves, trying to do this on our own.
 But our delight is that Christ is not only Who we pursue, but also How we pursue; He Himself is the Way we follow and the Life that quickens us to go.
 (Jn 14:6) He enables our pursuit as His grace reigns through righteousness in us.
 (Ro 5:21) When our eyes are on Jesus like they’re supposed to be (He 12:2), it’s a privilege to pursue Him.